yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/maintain_customize.md

 ## Update the Docsy theme

 The Docsy theme is installed in this site's git repo as a git submodule.
+When new features are added to the Docsy theme, you must update the Docsy submodule in this project to avail of them.
 To update the theme with the latest commits from the [Docsy GitHub repo](https://github.com/google/docsy):

 1. In Git CLI, navigate to the root of the local repo and checkout **master**.
 For example: